A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

-A. The Johnson & Johnson Janseen vaccine only requires a single dose.
+A. The J&J vaccine only requires a single dose.
 The Pfizer-BioNTech and Moderna vaccines require two doses, given weeks apart, to get the most protection.

 The first shot of either the Pfizer-BioNTech or Moderna vaccine starts building protection.
 A second shot a few weeks later is needed to get the most protection the vaccine has to offer.
 The Pfizer-BioNTech doses should be given 3 weeks (21 days) apart.
 Moderna doses should be given 1 month (28 days) apart.
 You should get your second shot as close to the recommended 3-week or 1-month interval as possible.
 However, there is no maximum interval between the first and second doses for either vaccine.
 You should not get the second dose earlier than the recommended interval.

-With the Johnson & Johnson Janssen vaccine, protection against moderate to severe disease starts about two weeks after being vaccinated.
+With the J&J vaccine, protection against moderate to severe disease starts about two weeks after being vaccinated.

 Q: Which vaccine is the most effective?

-A: The best COVID-19 vaccine is the first one that is available to you.
-Do not wait for a specific brand.
-Clinical trials have found the vaccines to be 100% effective in preventing hospitalizations and deaths.
+A: The best COVID-19 vaccine is the one that is available to you.
+Clinical trials have found all the vaccines to be highly effective in preventing hospitalizations and deaths.